getsentry/sentry-cli/docs/dif.rst

 *   :doc:`dSYM files <dsym>` for iOS, tvOS and macOS
 *   :doc:`ELF symbols <elf>` for Linux and Android
+*   :doc:`PDB files <pdb>` for Windows
 *   :doc:`Breakpad symbols <breakpad>` for Breakpad or Crashpad
 *   :doc:`Proguard mappings <proguard>` for Android

 Note that sourcemaps, while also being debug information files, are handled differently in Sentry.
 For more information see :ref:`Sourcemaps in sentry-cli <sentry-cli-sourcemaps>`.

 File Assocations